 Why Assess SEL?

 A key question is why assess student SEL?
 As I’ve written elsewhere, it really important to get this right because each SEL assessment is valid for some purposes but not others.
-Commonly purposes of assessment include formative assessment, program evaluation, progress monitoring, summative assessment, diagnosis, screening, continuous improvement, and high-stakes accountability.
+Common purposes of assessment include formative assessment, program evaluation, progress monitoring, summative assessment, diagnosis, screening, continuous improvement, and high-stakes accountability.
 A clear goal lays the groundwork for selecting an assessment that is valid for achieving your specific goal, increasing the odds it will be helpful and reducing the odds of unintended negative consequences.

 What SEL Skills to Assess

 The next important question is what, exactly, to assess.
-This is important because SEL means different things to different people, and the main thing everyone can agree on is that it is includes many parts.
+This is important because SEL means different things to different people, and the main thing everyone can agree on is that it includes many parts.
 I’ve written about this in a blog and a recent Future of Children article.
 One useful way to sort through the many things that are included in SEL is that there are thinking skills (like the ability to understand another person’s intentions), behavioral skills (like the ability to enter an ongoing conversation or play activity), and beliefs and attitudes (like self-efficacy or growth mindsets).
 Self-control has elements of thinking, doing, and self-beliefs.
-It will be helpful for anyone wanting to assess (and address) student SEL to start with a broad framework, like the CASEL model, and identify the thinking skills, behavioral skills, beliefs, and self-control skills that are highest priority for your setting and students.
+It will be helpful for anyone wanting to assess (and address) student SEL to start with a broad framework, like the CASEL model, and identify the thinking skills, behavioral skills, beliefs, and self-control skills that are the highest priority for your setting and students.

 Options for SEL Assessment